catx0rr/randwal/README.md

 ---
 Debian / Ubuntu Distros:

-Pywal doesn't come with imagemagick in order to generate colors, install it by executing this command.
+Pywal doesn't come with imagemagick and some other dependencies.
+In order to generate colors, install it by executing this command.
 ```
-    sudo apt install -y imagemagick
+    sudo apt install -y imagemagick hsetroot nitrogen
 ```

 Arch:
 ```
-    pacman -S imagemagick
+    pacman -S imagemagick hsetroot nitrogen
 ```

 Fedora / RedHat:
 ```
-    dnf install -y imagemagick
+    dnf install -y imagemagick hsetroot nitrogen
 ```

 # Pywal Usage and Configuration setup for randwal